19balazs86/PlayingWithSignalR/README.md

 ```

 #### UnitTest (strongly typed Hub)
-- You can mock the strongly typed Hub easier and validate the object which you want to send to the clients.
+- Mocking the strongly typed Hub becomes easier, allowing you to validate the object you intend to send to clients.

 ```csharp
 _mockMessageClient.Verify(mc => mc.ReceiveMessage(It.Is<Message>(m => ..., Times.Once);
 ```

 #### UnitTest (non strongly typed Hub)
-- It is still doable to verify the message which you send, just it is not as elegant as the strongly-typed version.
+- It is still possible to verify the message you send, but it is not as elegant as the strongly-typed version.

 ```csharp
 _mockClients.Verify(clients => clients.All, Times.Once);